 Improving customer service is a never-ending challenge.
-There will always be times, ways and means by which you can deliver even better customer service to interested travelers.
-Providing good customer service means not just doing right by your customer, but by assisting your customer with all of their needs, you help to grow your business into a trusted brand that others will flock to.
-So what sort of things of this travel agent’s checklist do you need in order to improve customer service?
+There will always be times, ways, and means by which you can deliver even better customer service to interested travelers.
+Providing good customer service means not just doing right by your customers, but by assisting your customers with all of their needs, you help to grow your business into a trusted brand that others will flock to.
+So what sort of things on this travel agent’s checklist do you need in order to improve customer service?

 1 – Specialization

 Specialization is the first key step toward improving customer service.
 If you thought that working as a travel agent was just booking individuals on flights from Washington D.C. to New York and that was going to be the end of it, you are sorely mistaken.
 Customers can easily book these simple types of trips by themselves – and they do so all the time.
 When a customer comes to you, he or she is looking for something much more complex out of their travel agent and you need to be ready to deliver.